Create Uniforms & Merchandise that attracts

 - Pants: back hips above the pockets

-Obviously you can combine these in various combinations.
+Obviously you can combine these into various combinations.

 All the placements & much more are addressed in our Branding Bible.
-They can also be discussed with any of our reps - simply get in touch.
+They can also be discussed with any of our team members - simply get in touch.

 Next Steps :

 Congratulations!
-You've now finished the simple version of step 3 in our 3 step journey to create uniforms & merchandise that attracts customers.
+You've now finished step 3 in our 3 step journey to create uniforms & merchandise that attracts customers.